 What type of training and education do midwives receive?

-Certified Nurse Midwives (CMNs) are licensed and educated in both nursing and midwifery.
-CMNs have graduate degrees in the clinical specialty of nurse-midwifery; they have passed a national examination and are certified to practice midwifery in the U.S. They also maintain a registered nursing license in the state in which they practice.
+Certified Nurse Midwives (CNMs) are licensed and educated in both nursing and midwifery.
+CNMs have graduate degrees in the clinical specialty of nurse-midwifery; they have passed a national examination and are certified to practice midwifery in the U.S. They also maintain a registered nursing license in the state in which they practice.

 How does a midwife differ from other women’s healthcare providers?